SalomePlatform/sat/doc/src/commands/compile.rst

 * Clean the build and install directories before starting compilation: ::

     sat compile <application> --products GEOM  --clean_all

-    Note: a warning will be shown if option --products is missing (as it will clean everything!)
+  .. note:: | a warning will be shown if option --products is missing
+            | (as it will clean everything)

 * Clean only the install directories before starting compilation: ::